Kamloops – 654 Fortune Drive

 • The tenants will pay rent and sign a tenancy agreement.
 It is likely the government will pay their rent every month so if the tenant is bad how will you evict a bad tenant?

-Tony asked over 2 years ago
+Tony asked about 3 years ago

 Thank you for your inquiry, Tony.
 Yes, the future tenants will pay rent and sign a program agreement which has stricter guidelines than a Residential Tenancy Agreement (RTA).
 The housing operator makes every effort to work with the individual to help them integrate successfully within the supportive housing and wider community.
 We recognize the importance of helping people maintain their housing.
 Eviction is only used as a last resort in some cases of breaching the agreement.
 If an operator ends an agreement and evicts a resident, they will investigate other housing and shelter options, so that individuals will not become homeless again.